noobeio/noobe.github.io/_posts/2019-10-29-xss-to-account-takeover.md

 بسم الله الرحمن الرحيم

-When doing a Bug Hunting and finding a Stored XSS bug, usually the imagination will get a big enough bounty has been spinning around on the head.
-But sometimes the imagination fades when we try to insert document.cookie into the XSS payload and what appears is:
+When doing a Bug Hunting and finding a Stored XSS bug, the imagination will usually get a big enough bounty that has been spinning around on the head.
+But sometimes the imagination fades when we try to insert `document.cookie` into the XSS payload and what appears is:

 ![Blank Cookie](/assets/5d02f144bca472117661e342a29bf504-1.png)

 Popup alerts are expected to display cookies from the target website but instead display nothing because _the cookies on the website are set HTTPOnly so that they cannot be accessed by javascript_.

-When you find something like this, usually the next option is to make a request using **XHR** to ‘force’ users to take sensitive actions without their knowledge.
+When you find something like this, usually, the next option is to make a request using **XHR** to `force` users to take sensitive actions without their knowledge.
 For example, changing passwords or changing email addresses.

 And when will do that, requests are sent as follows: